huaying/nodebb-plugin-category-like-tag/README.md

 - p.s. make sure the order of the plugin should come after nodebb-theme-leetcode so that it can override the template

-- TODO: redirect `/category/767/operating-system` to `/tags/operating%20system`
+- Done: redirect `/category/767/operating-system` to `/tags/operating%20system`